aljoxo/Arisen/ArisenChangelog.md

  - Note: The main menu for UW is a bit off center, this will be fixed in a future update, for now it's a feature :).

 ## 1.3.0.1
-`This update should be save safe, but we cannot make promises.`

 ### Updated